jlapeyre/Symata.jl/README.md

 ```

 Of course the attributes should probably be a bit field, or stored somewhere
 else.
-But, I hope that's a detail that does not need to be addressed now.
 The downvalues field is a list of definitions like `f(x_) := x`.
 I am not
-yet using the symbol subtype for dispatch.
+yet using the symbol subtype (parameter) for dispatch.

 Expressions are done like this